Shadoworker/DaxarLite/README.md

-# DaxarLite
+# Daxar Lite
 Its all about safness !

 #APP LOGIC :

-Two windows :
- - THE MAIN ONE (WHERE YOU HAVE COMMON ACTIONS)
- - THE AREA RECT

- ## The main window define the main app space

- ## The area rect , the recorded area.

 * Electron allows us to record a window or the entire screen but not a specific RECT (Area).

 DAXAAR - LOGIC :